You’ve spoken with the person, they love what you do, they have a clear, present, need & want, you’ve made your offer…

 And, it’s not necessarily game over at that point.

-You can still continue the conversation, and still get the deal – but only if you ask questions that have the buyer see for themselves what the value is.
+You can still continue the conversation, and still get the deal – but only if you ask questions that have the buyer see for themselves what the value of your work really is.

 And one very powerful question to ask is: